 Art by PHIL HESTER and ERIC GAPSTUR

-On sale OCTOBER 1 • 32 pg, FC, $2.99 US • RATED T • Digital First
+On sale DECEMBER 3 • 32 pg, FC, $2.99 US • RATED T • DIGITAL FIRST

 Welcome to the latest installment in our annotations of the collected edition of The Trial of the Flash!
 A while back, we analyzed related stories leading up to the release of Showcase Presents: The Trial of the Flash.
 In addition, we interviewed author Cary Bates about the buildup and the Trial itself, plus showed you what wasn’t included in the collection.

+We’ve reached the final issue!
+Thank you very much for reading along.
 Links to original artwork, scans and research are included throughout this post.
 For definitive legal analysis of the story by Bob Ingersoll, go here.
 Tom vs. Flash Podcast links here, including these issues.
 As always, huge thanks to the DC Indexes.
 See you after the jump!

 — Greg Elias.